barbiewire/classic-themes/README.md

 ```

 it downloads everything, dumps it in %LOCALAPPDATA%\ClassicThemes, copies that path to your
-clipboard and opens the folder. then just do steps 2 and 3 below and drag the folder in.
+clipboard and opens the folder. then just do steps 2 and 3 below and drag the folder in

-run it again whenever = update. hit the reload arrow on the extension after.
+run it whenever there's an update
+THEN press the reload button in your broswer://extensions

-dont trust random scripts? good instinct. it's install.ps1 in this repo, go read it first.
+dont wanna trust random scripts?
+i lowk respect that so install.ps1 is on this repo for u to read 👍

-there is NO way to skip the developer mode part - chrome and brave both ignore
+there is NO way to skip the developer mode part since chrome and brave both ignore
---load-extension now (tested on chrome 152 and brave 153), and the only true one click
+--load-extension now (tested on chrome 152 and brave 153) and the only true one click
-install is the $5 web store. so.
+install is the $5 web store, so FUCK no

 ## OR DO IT MANUALLY: